mohammadi-com/GetRemoteJobOffers/README.md

 - Make sure all the links are working properly in different environments.
 - Include the location for each job, and if you have remote work experience, indicate "remote".
 This is a good sign for remote-first companies, showing that you have experience working in remote teams.
 - Upload your resume to the [ResumeWorded](https://resumeworded.com/) and get your score.
 Aim for 80 or more.
 The tool itself gives you a helpful feedback how to make your resume better.
 You can also read their public material to learn how to write a better resume.
 Re-iterate on this until you're satisfied then go to the next step.

+## Customized Cover Letter Generation
+A resume is a finely-tuned document that takes a lot of effort to perfect.
+This makes it challenging to customize every single time (though if you can, that's fantastic).
+That's where a cover letter comes in—it's your chance to build on your resume and explain why you're the ideal candidate for this specific job.

+Keep your cover letter simple, concise, and straight to the point.
+Put yourself in the recruiter's shoes: Why should they choose you?
+Make yourself stand out.
+How?
+Start by carefully reading the job posting and researching the company.
+In your cover letter, be genuine—share which aspects of their business resonate with you and highlight the skills and expertise you bring to the table that align with the job.

+I've noticed some people skip the cover letter entirely, and that's a big mistake.
+Leaving it blank sends the message that you're not really serious about the opportunity.